stevenpetryk/cheesecloth/README.md

 # CheeseCloth

+**NOTE: Currently does nothing.
+This project is under active development.**

 Dealing with filtering based on params in Rails APIs is a pain.

 Let's say the boss tells you that you need to implement an endpoint for fetching Events.
 This